Signolteam/coding-challenges/README.md

 - `npm i`
 - `npm run start`

 This would connect you to the deployed lambda functions and the deployed RDS.
+If you have SAM installed in your machine, you can also use `sam local start-api` to run the lambda functions located in sam2\server locally.

 Prior to deployment, the base structure was thought through using the frontend and server apps sitting at root level of this repo, so you are also able to run it all locally if you prefer, or should you want to install it locally and modify it.
 You can do so by cloning this repo at your prefered location: `git clone {repo url or ssh link}`.